iosephus/getting-cleaning-data/README.md

 -----------------------------------------

-A subset of column names is selected searching with the command `grep` for the strings "mean()" and "std()" in the names and keeping the names for activity and subject.
+A subset of column names is selected searching with the command `grep` for the strings 'mean()' and 'std()' in the names and keeping the names for activity and subject.
 The variables of the type "meanFreq" are not selected, I choose to ignore them, since they are not simple means of variables, but a weighted mean of the frequencies.